-If your business’s website isn’t ranking for the keywords you want it to be, you probably set up a Google Ads campaign (or two) so your business appears at the top of the search results while you work on SEO.
+If your company’s website isn’t ranking for the keywords you want it to yet, you probably set up a Google Ads search campaign (or two), so your business appears at the top of the search results while you work on SEO.
+(SEO is a long game, after all.)
 You read a few Google Ads help articles, watched a few of their video guides, and felt empowered to set up your own campaigns.
 (Or maybe you just went in and figured it all out on your own.)

-Marketing your business is a step in the right direction, and Google Ads is a great tool that can help you grow your business.
+Marketing your business is a step in the right direction, and Google Ads is a great tool that can help you grow your business by capturing demand.
 However, you can end up wasting hundreds (or thousands) of dollars a month if your campaigns are poorly configured.

-Here are nine common mistakes businesses make and how to avoid them:
+Here are nine common mistakes businesses (and agencies too) make when setting up search campaigns and how to avoid them:

 1. You Have Unorganized Ad Groups With a Ton of Keywords

-Have an ad group labeled “generic keywords”?
+Have an ad group labelled “generic keywords”?
 Uh oh.
-Or maybe you had an ad group that did have a strong theme, but over time you kept adding new keywords and now it houses, well, almost everything.
+Or maybe you had an ad group that did have a strong theme, but over time you kept adding new keywords, and now it houses, well, almost everything.

-Take a hard look at your ad groups and ask yourself: do my ad groups have a tight theme?
-Does it make sense if people search for any of the keywords in my ad group for them to see the same ad?
-If the answer to either of these questions is no, then you need to split out your keywords into more ad groups.
-Even if the keywords are synonyms (e.g. “criminal lawyer” and “defense lawyer”), it’s a good idea to split them out into different ad groups so you can easily see what performs better and then optimize accordingly.
+Take a hard look at your ad groups and ask yourself: does it make sense if people search for any of the keywords in my ad group for them to see the same ad?
+If the answer is no, then you need to split out your keywords into more ad groups.

 Organizing your ad groups into themes also ensures that your ad copy and landing page align with what the user is searching for.
-In the above example, you wouldn’t want people searching for “dui lawyer” to see a generic ad about criminal lawyers — instead you’d create ads about your experience with DUI cases that points to a page about DUI law.
+In the above example, you wouldn’t want people searching for “family lawyer” to see a generic ad or an ad unrelated to family law — instead, create ads that highlight your experience with family cases that use a landing page focused on family law.
 Set yourself up for success — create well-themed ad groups!

 2. You Chose the Wrong Keyword Match Type

-Exact match is another great match type to choose, although exact match is not true to its name anymore — your ads can also appear for close variations or searches that match the intent of the keyword.
+Exact match (tight matching) is another great match type to choose, although exact match is not true to its name anymore — your ads can also appear for close variations or searches that match the meaning of your keyword (e.g. lawyer and attorney).

 Don't fall behind in the fast-paced world of marketing!